ChrispyWood/quads/README.md

 # quads
-For managing a quads style chess tournament in a browser.
+For managing a quads-style chess tournament in a browser.

 ## goals
 1. Register players with name, rating, US Chess ID